Andypotter10/HCI-Team-3/Deliverables/UsabilityReport.md

 ### Elements Adapted to the Digital Prototype
 - Modular board with random generation.
 - Digital avatars (distinct penguins).
-- Animated virtual dice with color coding.
+- Virtual dice with color coding.
 - Integrated rules.

 ### Elements Not Adapted
 - Magnetic fixation of pieces: replaced by visual snapping.
 - Free board assembly by children: replaced with pre-defined layout.
-- Finger counting: replaced by visual and auditory support.
+- Third party intervention: replaced by automatic message support.